-Queensland Crop Development Facility, positioned at the Redlands Research Facility, has a complex of five glasshouses with 1350 m2 of environmentally controlled space.
+Queensland Crop Development Facility (QCDF), positioned at the Redlands Research Facility, has a complex of five glasshouses with 1350 m2 of environmentally controlled space.
 Three of the glasshouses have Plant Containment Level 2 certification (PC2) for genetically modified plants.

 Tal Cooper standing amongst banana plants

 Chickpea (Cicer arietinum) is one of the world’s most economical sources of protein for food and feed.
 However, abiotic stresses, mainly drought and salinity, and pathogens such as Botrytis grey mould significantly hinder chickpea yield and production.
 Dr Sudipta Das Bhowmik is currently involved in the Advance Queensland Research Fellowship (AQRF) Tropical Pulses for Queensland project.
 The stress tolerant chickpea lines produced through genetic modification in CAB display a significant level of drought tolerance, without any yield penalty.
 Such characteristics are evident through glasshouse trials conducted at Redlands Research Facility.

 A glasshouse trial of GM and non-GM chickpea is ongoing to find the yield difference under Rhizobium inoculated and non-inoculated conditions.
 Rhizobia, which are diazotrophic bacteria that fix atmospheric nitrogen inside the root nodules of legumes, is added to one set of plants and the other set was grown without Rhizobia.
 These plants will grow until they produce the seeds and have their yield analysed between inoculated and non-inoculated plants to find difference in nitrogen fixation ability of GM and Non-GM chickpea.
 This work is led by Nipuni Thanthrige.

 Nipuni Peththa Thanthrige’s GM and non GM chickpea